Agnostic Tomography of Stabilizer Product States: Introduction

 Nevertheless, the problem of efficiently learning an ansatz state approximation to an unknown $\rho$ has not seen much rigorous study in quantum algorithms, despite the ubiquity of ansatz-based approaches in fields like Hamiltonian complexity.
-Of course, there are many efficient quantum algorithms for learning highly expressive classes of quantum states, including matrix product states \cite{cramer2010efficient}, (near)-stabilizer states \cite{montanaro-bell-sampling,grewal2023efficient,leone2023learning,hangleiter2023bell}, free-fermion states \cite{aaronson2023efficient}, low-degree phase states \cite{arunachalam2022phase}, and outputs of constant-depth circuits \cite{huang2024learning}.
+Of course, there are many efficient quantum algorithms for learning highly expressive classes of quantum states, including matrix product states~\cite{cramer2010efficient}, (near)-stabilizer states~\cite{montanaro-bell-sampling,grewal2023efficient,leone2023learning,hangleiter2023bell}, free-fermion states~\cite{aaronson2023efficient}, low-degree phase states~\cite{arunachalam2022phase}, and outputs of constant-depth circuits~\cite{huang2024learning}.
 But generally speaking, these algorithms are extremely brittle: correctness requires that $\rho$ belong to the corresponding state class \textit{exactly}, and they may fail even if $\rho$ is affected by $1\%$ noise.

 On the other hand, there is a rich study of a similar task in classical learning theory, known as \textit{agnostic learning}.
-In agnostic learning, the goal is to find a classifier for a dataset that performs the best from some fixed class of models.
-The motivation for designing agnostic learning algorithms is much the same as for algorithms to approximate quantum states by simpler ones: real-world datasets rarely match abstract models exactly, and some fraction of the data could be corrupted adversarially by noise.
+In agnostic learning, the goal is to find a classifier for a dataset that performs close to optimally from some fixed class of models.
+The motivation for designing agnostic learning algorithms is much the same as for algorithms that approximate quantum states by simpler ones: real-world datasets rarely match abstract models exactly, and some fraction of the data could be corrupted adversarially by noise.